 Closing Reception: Saturday, May 9, 2-6 pm

-Artist Reception and Guatemala tamales followed the Saturday, August 16 performance.
+Artist Reception followed the Saturday, August 16 performance.

-Ja weya ob’aj wij, ex weya nchemaj / Mi Historia, Mi Telar / My Story, My Weaving was funded, in part, by East Bay Community Foundation, the California Arts Council, CE Artist & Creative Grant, The Center for Cultural Power, Akonadi Foundation, San Francisco Arts Comission, San Francisco Grants for the Arts, Fleishhacker Foundation, Kenneth Rainin Foundation, and Zellerbach Family Foundation.
+Ja weya ob’aj wij, ex weya nchemaj / Mi Historia, Mi Telar / My Story, My Weaving is funded, in part, by East Bay Community Foundation, the California Arts Council, CE Artist & Creative Grant, The Center for Cultural Power, Akonadi Foundation, San Francisco Arts Commission, San Francisco Grants for the Arts, Fleishhacker Foundation, Kenneth Rainin Foundation, and Zellerbach Family Foundation.

 NAKA Dance Theater is a fiscally sponsored project of Dancers’ Group.
 Many thanks to EastSide Arts Alliance for their support of this project, and to Mujeres Unidas y Activas, who helped plant its seeds.
 We are grateful to past funding support by City of Oakland Neighborhood Voices Grant, the Women’s Catalytic Fund at the East Bay Community Foundation, a grant from the Alliance for California Traditional Arts, in partnership with the Walter & Elise Haas Fund, and the William and Flora Hewlett Foundation, and the Latino Community Foundation PoderArte Grant.